Grow Financial Federal Credit Union

 The Credit Union Difference: Why Choose a Credit Union Over a Bank

-Have you ever wondered what is the difference between a credit union and a bank?
+Have you ever wondered what the difference is between a credit union and a bank?
 Both financial institutions provide an array of financial services from everyday banking to loans, but the main difference between them is in the ownership.

 Banks have customers.
 Credit unions have members.